EinsteinToolkit/et2022uidaho/in_person_attendance.md

 <font size="2">Placeholder image.</font>
 </p>

-# Travelling to Moscow, ID
+# Traveling to Moscow, ID

 <p style='text-align: justify;'>
 There are two airports that serve the Moscow area.
 The